holgerbrandl/holgerbrandl.github.io/_posts/2016-12-02-zero_deployment_kotlin_scriptlets.md

 CTGGTTTCC
 ```

  For sure, there are many different [ways to solve](https://www.biostars.org/p/79202/) this problem.
 E.g. using a tool called `samtools faidx` with downstream filtering of its output using `awk`.
-Or by reformating the commonly multi-line fasta into single, line via `perl` plus some `awk` and so on.
+Or by reformating the multi-line fasta into single-line via `perl` plus some `awk` and so on.
 [BioPyton](https://github.com/biopython/biopython.github.io/) or [BioPerl](http://bioperl.org/) also do the trick, are very readable, but require installation and additional setup efforts.

 To allow for **0-installation scriptlets** that do their own automatic dependency resolution, `kscript` comes to rescue.
 Here's a  Kotlin solution for the filter problem from above, which we'll work through step by step: